jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Click to "Advanced" tab
 - Click "Settings" in "Performance" section
 - Select "Let Windows choose...."
-- Additionally to that desellect:
+- Additionally, to that deselect:
-    * "Animate windows when minimizing and maximizing" (it will also improve speed of switching virtual desktops)
+    * "Animate windows when minimizing and maximizing" (it will also improve the speed of switching virtual desktops)
     * "Fade or slide ToolTips into view"
     * "Animations in the taskbar"
     * "Animate controls and elements inside Windows" (so that virtual desktops are switched instantly)